vincentheimann/astro-swiss-theme-docs/src/content/docs/guides/configuration.md

 import { Aside, Tabs, TabItem, Code } from '@astrojs/starlight/components';

+**Goal:** Configure the 3 essentials - site name, base URL, and languages.

 Configure your Astro Swiss Theme for your specific needs.
 These configuration options apply to both the free starter theme and the paid version.

 <Aside type="tip" title="Quick Navigation">